Encore Restaurant Lounge

 • This was the server’s #1 recommendation for the mains.

 • The halibut was a thin fillet and it was huge.
-It was very tender and juicy and flaked away like cod rather than halibut.
+It was very tender and juicy and flaked away like cod.
 So moist and very buttery.

 • The pesto cream was very home made.
 I could definitely taste the fresh herbs and it was also very buttery.
 It wasn’t too nutty in flavour but was still very flavourful.
-It wasn’t thick though.
+It wasn’t reduced enough so it was too runny.

 • The rice was surprisingly good!
 Each grain was well flavoured and it was cooked in a chicken or vegetable broth.
 It was missing the onions, celery, and bell peppers etc – but it tasted good.